 Rail transport enterprises

-List of active enterprises whose main activity is rail transport.
+List of active enterprises whose main or secondary activity is rail transport.
 The list is generated from the Business Register for Statistical Purposes.

 Estonia as a whole

 Passenger traffic on railways (months) 1991–…

 Freight traffic on railways by group of goods (quarters) 2009–…

 Freight loaded on Estonian public railways by country 2001–…